 Will be my favorite equations.
 The Vis Viva Equation will be at the top.
 I've been thinking of making a reference sheet to pin to the wall next to my computer.
 This would serve.

-Here is the coloring book as of early March (4.8 MB pdf, not too big).
+Here is the coloring book as of June, 2019 (6.4 MB pdf, not too big).
 Reviews would be appreciated.
 Steven Pietroban invested a fair amount of time looking over the first edition and found many small errors and a few substantial errors.
 Given my tendency to make misteaks, I'm sure there are errors hiding in my more recent effort.
 A heads up would be much appreciated if you see something wrong.

 My email is hopd at cunews dot info.